 Chemicals derived from leech saliva have been made into pharmaceutical drugs that can treat:

-Clinical trials suggest that leech therapy is an appropriate treatment for the common joint disease osteoarthritis.
+Clinical trials that leech therapy is an appropriate treatment for the common joint disease osteoarthritis.
 The anti-inflammatory and anesthetic properties in the leech’s saliva reduce pain and tenderness at the site of the affected joint.

-People with heart disease use leech therapy because of its potential to improve inflammation and blood flow.
+People with heart disease use leech therapy because of to improve inflammation and blood flow.
 In the past few years, leech therapy has become an acceptable alternative therapy for people with vascular disease and disorders.

-Cancer treatments using leech therapy are being explored because of the platelet inhibitors and special enzymes contained in leech saliva.
+Cancer treatments using leech therapy are being because of the platelet inhibitors and special enzymes contained in leech saliva.
 While people with certain blood cancers are not advised to use leech therapy, it has been shown to slow the effects of lung cancer.
 Animal testing also shows that directly injecting leech saliva into mice helps prevent the colonization of cancer cells.

 The progression of diabetes can cause numerous problems.
 These problems can lead to vessel diseases that limit or prevent blood from reaching the toes, fingers, hands, and feet.
 When blood flow becomes severely restricted, the affected tissue can die.
 This is the leading cause of amputation among people with diabetes.
 Losing a digit or limb due to complications from diabetes is a major concern for millions of people worldwide.

-The most effective way to stop this process is to increase circulation to the affected tissues without the risk of blood clots.
-Research has shown that leech therapy can play a role.
+The most effective way to stop this process is to increase circulation to the affected tissues without the risk of blood clots. has shown that leech therapy can play a role.

 The Hirudin substance in leech saliva thins the blood and keeps it from clotting.
 Since people with diabetes tend to have thicker blood, Hirudin can help relieve the pressure on the heart and cardiovascular system by thinning the blood.
-Researchers have observed positive outcomes in cases where Hirudin has been used for treat diabetes.
+Researchers have positive outcomes in cases where Hirudin has been used for treat diabetes.

-A recent case study showed how traditional Unani medicine, which includes leech therapy, was able to help save the foot of a 60-year-old woman with diabetes.
+showed how traditional Unani medicine, which includes leech therapy, was able to help save the foot of a 60-year-old woman with diabetes.
 Synthetic forms of leech saliva now exist, but researchers have discovered that using as few as four leeches in one session can help reduce the risk of amputation.

 Leeches have become popular for preserving soft tissue and promoting healing after facial reconstructive surgery.
 In both old and new case studies, leech therapy has been shown to increase the chance of positive outcomes in reconstructions affecting the: